NightCrawlerProject/Nethunter-Chroot/README.md

 Third:
 Download chroot from this repository
-Put the downloaded chroot into your phone's internal storage
+Put the downloaded chroot into your phone's internal storage you can rename it to kalifs-backup-full.tar.gz

 Fourth:
-Enter the pocohunter/nethunter app(depends which rom you downloaded) In the pocohunter/nethunter app select Kali Chroot Manager and click Install type the location of the chroot you downloaded
+Enter the pocohunter/nethunter app(depends which rom you downloaded) In the pocohunter/nethunter app select Kali Chroot Manager and click edit then click install, type the location of the chroot you downloaded